 Marius: I usually give food because I think it’s the most effective way to connect with people from various communities.
 Food is a great opportunity to pull together resources, meet everyone halfway, and directly address the needs of those less fortunate during the holidays.
 I also think giving clothes is always a good idea.
 And not just winter clothes, but clothes that can prepare underserved individuals for the summer as well, because people tend to give less during warm months.

 Kathie: I’ve volunteered for Hosea Feed the Hungry occasionally for either Thanksgiving or Christmas.
 It’s not something that I do every year, but I find it very humbling when I do.
 My parents immigrated to the United States in the late 80’s, so Christmas and Thanksgiving were holidays that they have adopted passively, like many other customs.
 We decorate a tree every year, but the giving of gifts part never really caught on.
-I think the most important part of Christmas for us is sharing a meal together.
-It’s no wonder that food became a way for me to give during the holidays.
+I think the most important part of Christmas for us is sharing a meal together, so it’s no wonder that food became a way for me to give during the holidays as well.

 Mehgaan: I have given to Toys for Tots for several years.
 It means a lot to know that I can bring a smile to a child during Christmas.